NovichenkoAnton/StringifyTextField/README.md

 manualTextField.frame = CGRect(x: 20, y: 100, width: 200, height: 40)
 ```

-`StringifyTextField` is a textfield which can format inputed string with 4 available formats.
+`StringifyTextField` is a textfield that can format entered string with 4 available formats.

 Available formats:
 ```swift